thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 :func:`set_map_files(dispersal_map="/path/to/dispersal.tif") <pycoalescence.simulation.Simulation.set_map_files>`.

 **pycoalescence** has the ability to simulate a dispersal kernel on a landscape.
-For more information about that process, see :ref:`here <simulate_landscapes>`
+For more information about that process, see :ref:`here <simulate_landscapes>`.

 .. important:: In this scenario, it is not possible to use a coarse map, which should be "none".

 .. _`rep_map`:
-Differing reproductive rates
+Differing demographic rates
-''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''

-Simulations can use varying reproductive rates across the landscape, but using :func:`set_map_files(reproduction_map="/path/to/rep.tif") <pycoalescence.simulation.Simulation.set_map_files>`.
-In this scenario, all species have different per-capita reproduction rates across the landscape.
+Simulations can use varying reproductive and/or death rates across the landscape, but using :func:`set_map_files(reproduction_map="/path/to/rep.tif", death_map="/path/to/death.tif") <pycoalescence.simulation.Simulation.set_map_files>`.
+In this scenario, all species have different per-capita reproduction and death rates across the landscape.

 .. note:: Density is already taken into account during simulations for reproduction rates, so the reproduction map
           should be solely for the *per-capita* differences in reproductive rate.

+.. note:: In a neutral model, each death event is followed by a birth event.
+The death map therefore represents both the
+          relative number of deaths, and the relative number of maturations in each cell.
+The reproduction map instead indicates the relative number of propagules generated by each cell which may end up dispersing and maturing at other locations.

-.. important:: A reproduction map can only be used with a fine map, and coarse map should be set to "none".
+.. important:: The reproduction and death maps can only be used with a fine map, and coarse map should be set to "none".

 Limitations of simulation variables